 1/4 cup baking soda

-- Combine bread flour, one envelope yeast, one teaspoon salt and one teaspoon sugar in food processor and blend.
+- In a food processor, combine bread flour, yeast, salt and 1 teaspoon sugar and blend.
 With machine running, gradually pour hot water through feed tube, adding enough water to form smooth elastic dough.
 Process one minute to knead.

-- Grease medium bowl.
+- Grease a medium bowl.
 Add dough to bowl, turning to coat.
-Cover bowl with plastic wrap, then towel; let dough rise in warm draft-free area until doubled in volume, about 35 minutes.
+Cover bowl with plastic wrap, then towel and let dough rise in warm draft-free area until doubled in volume, about 35 minutes.

-- Flour clear area of counter.
-Punch dough down and knead on lightly floured surface until smooth.
-Divide into 8 pieces (or 4 for hamburger buns).
+- Lightly flour a clean surface.
+Punch dough down and knead until smooth.
+Divide into 8 pieces (or 4 for large hamburger buns).
 Form each dough piece into ball.
-Place dough balls on prepared surface, flattening each slightly.
-Using serrated knife, cut X in top center of each dough ball.
+Place dough balls back on floured surface and flattening each slightly.
+Using serrated knife, cut an X in the top center of each dough ball.
 Cover with towel and let dough balls rise until almost doubled in volume, about 20 minutes.

-- Preheat oven to 375°F. Line a baking sheet with parchment paper and sprinkle with cornmeal.
+- Meanwhile, preheat oven to 375 degrees.
+Line a baking sheet with parchment paper and sprinkle with cornmeal.

-- Bring 8 cups water to boil in large saucepan.
+- In a large pot, bring 8 cups water to boil.
 Add baking soda and 2 tablespoons sugar (water will foam up).
 Add 4 rolls and cook 30 seconds per side (2 at a time for larger rolls).
 Using slotted spoon, transfer rolls to prepared sheet, arranging X side up.
 Repeat with remaining rolls.

-- Brush rolls with egg white glaze.
-Sprinkle rolls generously with coarse salt.
+- Brush rolls with egg whites and sprinkle with coarse salt.
 Bake rolls until brown, about 25 minutes.
 Transfer to racks and cool 10 minutes.
 Serve rolls warm or room temperature.